Ordained Minister / Wedding Officiant Services

 • A Marriage License purchased in the State of Louisiana must be used in the State of Louisiana.

 • You must apply for the license within 30 days of the wedding date.
+The marriage license will expire 30 days from the application date.

 • Be sure to reference any specific requirements for your parish and follow their specific instructions.

-• There is a 24 hour waiting period before the license can be used
+• There is a 24-hour waiting period before the license can be used.